rogyw/ufend-p8-neighourhood-map/README.md

 1. View the site at `https://localhost:5000/` where 5000 is the `listening on` port number.

 Note:
- * Further details can be found in the [simplehttp2server README](https://github.com/GoogleChrome/simplehttp2server/) and in the [video - HTTP/2, Totally Tooling Tips](https://www.youtube.com/watch?v=qx9tHwhjkHs).
+ * Further details available in the [simplehttp2server README](https://github.com/GoogleChrome/simplehttp2server/) and the [video - HTTP/2, Totally Tooling Tips](https://www.youtube.com/watch?v=qx9tHwhjkHs).
- * Make sure you use https:// and not http:// with simplehttp2server.
+ * Make sure you use https:// with simplehttp2server as use of http:// will produce unexpected behaviour.
+ * A security warning will be displayed in your browser indicating the certificate is provided by an unknown authority.

 ###### HTTP/1 using Python simplehttpserver